elastic/ecs/rfcs/text/0000-multiple-users.md

 ## Source data

 Here are some concrete examples of events with multiple users and user roles.
+Note that the design of these fields is meant to allow all of their use at the same time, *when needed*.
+However if events don't contain all user roles because they're spread out across events, only the fields relevant to each event should be used.

 ### Linux IAM and privilege escalation